-The Administering Authority should:
+The Administering Authority is required to:

-- collect employer and employee contributions; - invest surplus monies in accordance with the Regulations; - ensure that cash is available to meet liabilities as and when they fall due; - manage the valuation process in consultation with the Fund Actuary; - prepare and maintain an FSS and a SIP, both after due consultation with interested parties; and - monitor all aspects of the Fund's performance and funding and amend the FSS/SIP when necessary.
+- operate a pension fund - collect employer and employee contributions, investment income and other amounts due to the pension fund as stipulated in the LGPS Regulations; - invest surplus monies in accordance with the LGPS Regulations; - ensure that cash is available to meet liabilities as and when they fall due; - manage the valuation process in consultation with the Fund Actuary; - prepare and maintain an FSS and a Statement of Investment Principles (SIP) / Investment Strategy Statement (ISS), both after consultation with interested parties; - monitor all aspects of the Fund's performance and funding and amend the FSS/SIP(ISS) when necessary; - take measures as set out in the regulations to safeguard the Fund against the consequences of employer default; and effectively manage any potential conflicts of interests arising from its dual role as both fund administrator and scheme employer.

-The Individual Employer should:
+Each Employer should:

-- deduct contributions from employees' pay correctly after determining the appropriate employee contribution rate (in accordance with BMC Regulation 3) - pay over all contributions, including their own as determined by the Fund Actuary, promptly by the due date; - exercise discretions within the regulatory framework; - make additional contributions in accordance with agreed arrangements in respect of, for example, augmentation of scheme benefits and early retirement strain; and - notify the Administering Authority promptly of all changes to membership or, other changes proposed, which affect future funding.
+- deduct contributions from employees' pay correctly after determining the appropriate employee contribution rate in accordance with the LGPS regulations (Regulation 9) - pay over all contributions, including their own as determined by the Fund Actuary, promptly by the due date; - develop a policy on certain discretions and exercise those discretions as permitted within the regulatory framework; - make additional contributions in accordance with agreed arrangements in respect of, for example, augmentation of scheme benefits and early retirement strain; and - notify the Administering Authority promptly of all changes to active membership or, other changes proposed, which affect future funding.